Mulloo/rock_paper_scissors_lizard_spock/readme.md

 ### Not Fixed

-- No know unfixed bugs
+- No known unfixed bugs

 ## Technologies Used